Tamil Family Tree - Build Your Family History Online

 Preserving Tamil Family History Digitally

 Tamil families often rely on elders and oral history to preserve lineage.
 Migration and time break that chain.
-A well-structured family tree is not “just a chart” — it is a practical archive that future generations can understand without guessing.
+A well-structured family tree is not just a chart - it is a practical archive that future generations can understand without guessing.

 Example of a Tamil Family Tree

-• At least 3 generations
+• 3 or more generations in view

-• At least 6–10 nodes visible
+• 6-10 visible nodes for clarity

 • Tamil relationship terms clearly labeled